Ununennium: Nuclear stability and isotopes

 The stability of nuclei decreases greatly with the increase in atomic number after curium, element 96, whose half-life is four orders of magnitude longer than that of any currently known higher-numbered element.
 All isotopes with an atomic number above 101 undergo radioactive decay with half-lives of less than 30 hours.
 No elements with atomic numbers above 82 (after lead) have stable isotopes.
 Nevertheless, for reasons not yet well understood, there is a slight increase of nuclear stability around atomic numbers 110–114, which leads to the appearance of what is known in nuclear physics as the "island of stability".
 This concept, proposed by University of California professor Glenn Seaborg, explains why superheavy elements last longer than predicted.

 The alpha-decay half-lives predicted for 291–307Uue are on the order of microseconds.
 The longest alpha-decay half-life predicted is ~485 microseconds for the isotope 294Uue.
 When factoring in all decay modes, the predicted half-lives drop further to only tens of microseconds.
 Some heavier isotopes may be more stable; Fricke and Waber predicted 315Uue to be the most stable ununennium isotope in 1971.
 This has consequences for the synthesis of ununennium, as isotopes with half-lives below one microsecond would decay before reaching the detector, and the heavier isotopes cannot be synthesised by the collision of any known usable target and projectile nuclei.
 Nevertheless, new theoretical models show that the expected gap in energy between the proton orbitals 2f7/2 (filled at element 114) and 2f5/2 (filled at element 120) is smaller than expected, so that element 114 no longer appears to be a stable spherical closed nuclear shell, and this energy gap may increase the stability of elements 119 and 120.
 The next doubly magic nucleus is now expected to be around the spherical 306Ubb (element 122), but the expected low half-life and low production cross section of this nuclide makes its synthesis challenging.

+The most likely isotopes of ununennium to be synthesised in the near future are 293Uue through 296Uue, because they are populated in the 3n and 4n channels of the 243Am+48Cr and 249Bk+50Ti reactions.